MRYingLEE/Deep-Image-Matting/README.md

 ```
 I have put 2 images there.
 You may replace it at your will.

-## Is there a web version?
+## Is there a browser version?
 I used to think to port the prediction function to web by using Tensorflow.js or Keras.js.
 But I found it was hard to do so for the model used some custom layers, which are not supported by Tensorflow.js or Keras.js.
-Also, the pretrained model file is big than 300M.
+Also, the pretrained model file is bigger than 300M.

 If anyone finds a way to do so, please let me know.